Living with self-harm scars

 Special concealers designed to camouflage skin imperfections have been developed for people wishing to cover scars and burns from serious accidents and house fires, and they are increasingly being made available to people who are recovering from self-harm.
 The concealers are unlike the make-up you might buy for normal use on your face - they are much heavier and extremely robust in water, which can enable you to go swimming.
 It's important to have a consultation when looking at make-up options so you can be 100% sure you are not only using the correct shade, but that you are also fully informed about how to use it.
 As with many things, practice is key, so don't be disheartened if your first few attempts appear to make little difference.
 If you are interested in finding out more, speak to an understanding GP or read more online.

-For more information about how to deal with scars please watch our new video:
+For more information about how to deal with scars please watch our videos called Scars and healing and our YouTube video Summer with Scars.

 How do you get rid of anxiety when it flares up?
 We so often feel like all we need is a bit of reassurance - but what when that only helps short term?
 And what when you KNOW your anxiety is irrational - but that doesn't make it go away?
 In this second part of our series all about ANXIETY, Kate explains why its all about the right kind of reassurance, and shares three tips for getting rid of an anxiety flare.